On the Impossible Safety of Large AI Models: Four features of LAIM training

 \subsection{User-generated data}

-\emph{Foundation models} achieve their best performances by leveraging ever larger amounts of data~\cite{Zhang20}, without major diminishing returns so far.
-Unfortunately, verified texts seem insufficient to reach state-of-the-art performance.
-Indeed, the English Wikipedia only contains around 4 billion words~\cite{wikipedia_size}.
+LAIMs achieve their best performances by leveraging ever larger amounts of data~\cite{Zhang20}.
+Unfortunately, as of now, the amount of available \emph{certified} data does not allow to train LAIMs exclusively on clean benchmark datasets.
+This lack of certified data (and, arguably, of \emph{data certification} efforts) incentivises practitioners to use unfiltered user-generated data.
+Let us illustrate this with the case of language data.
+The English Wikipedia only contains around 4 billion words~\cite{wikipedia_size}.
 Meanwhile, a book has around $10^5$ words.
-While there are $10^8$ books~\cite{Madrigal10}, only a fraction of them are arguably trustworthy.
+While there are around $10^8$ books~\cite{Madrigal10}, only a fraction of them are arguably trustworthy.
 Many books are instead full of biases and dangerous misinformation, such as ethnic-based hate speech, historical propaganda, or outdated (possibly harmful) medical advice.
-As a striking illustration, up to the 1980s, the American Psychiatric Association listed homosexuality as a mental illness in its flagship manual~\cite{spitzer1981diagnostic}.
-In fact, most books should be regarded as unverified user-generated data.
+As a striking illustration, up to the 1980s, the American Psychiatric Association listed homosexuality as a mental illness in its flagship manual~\cite{spitzer1981diagnostic}, the {\it Diagnostic and Statistical Manual of Mental Disorders}.
+Accordingly, most books should be regarded as unverified user-generated data.